-If a drive is not shared with a Linux container you may get
+If a directory is not shared with a Linux container you may get

 file not found or

 cannot start service errors at runtime.
-See Volume mounting requires shared drives for Linux containers.
+See Volume mounting requires shared folders for Linux containers.

-Apply & Restart makes the drives available to containers using Docker’s bind mount (
+Apply & Restart makes the directory available to containers using Docker’s bind mount (